 BIE has an extensive network of cross-sector ED&I leaders who collectively form the BIE “Authenticity” group.
 Members of the group meet regularly to share industry knowledge and insights with each other and our wider client base, enabling all involved to improve business processes and better integrate inclusion initiatives.

-We run several webinars each year on different ED&I topics, featuring a panel of experts and individuals with relevant profesional and/or lived experience.
+We run several webinars each year on different ED&I topics, featuring a panel of experts and individuals with relevant professional and/or lived experience.
 These webinars are open to everyone, including our clients, candidates and wider networks.
 Follow us on social media to hear about our upcoming events.

 Watch the recordings of our ED&I events: